Register for courses

 AHO students at Master's level follow one studio course (24 ECTS) and one elective course (6 ECTS) per semester.
 Prior to each academic year the students may apply for courses by submitting a list of three alternatives* for each course type in prioritized order through the application portal Studweb.

 Each new student will receive an email with individual log on data for Studweb prior to the opening of the course registrations.

-* New students in Master of Landscape Architecture will follow a mandatory course plan in the academic year 2013-2014, but must still register for courses through Studweb.
-A list of the courses you must register for will be provided in May.
+* New students in Master of Landscape Architecture will follow a mandatory course plan in the first year of the programme, but must still register for courses through Studweb.
+A list of the courses you must register for will be provided.